As Christmas Eve approaches, the excitement of anticipation begins to spread among Greenland's youngest.

 She laughs:

-- No. The reindeer do not cross the ice sheet.
-It is unrealistic.
+- No. The reindeer don't cross the ice sheet.
+That's unrealistic.

 So even a summer Christmas would be geographical discrimination.

-- As a rule, reindeer cannot pull at full gallop a long time, she says.
+- Basically, reindeer cannot pull at full gallop for a long time, she says.

 According to the researcher, they will walk a short distance before stopping.
-They prefer to go quietly - and usually they go because there is one purpose of it.
-And for the most part, they stick to the same region throughout their lives.
+They prefer to walk quietly – and usually they walk because there is a purpose to it.
+And for the most part, they stick to the same region their entire lives.

-- On Sápmi land in the northern part of Scandinavia uses the Sami them as draft animals.
-But it requires that they be neutered first.
-It is a violent solution for delivering gifts, it comes from smiling the nature institute's reindeer expert.
+- In Sápmi land in the northern part of Scandinavia, the Sami use them as draft animals.
+But this requires that they be castrated first.
+It is a violent solution for delivering gifts, comes the smiling reindeer expert from the Nature Institute.

 At that moment, Santa's dream falls to the ground.
-The sled must parked.
+The sleigh must be parked.

 So what about Santa Claus?

-Santa's workshop is located - after all modern logistics information – in China.
+Santa Claus' workshop is located – according to all modern logistics information – in China.
 From there it is just under 8,500 kilometers to Nuuk in a straight line.
-And twice as long round trip.
-Even without reindeer would it would be quite a stretch to cover.
+And twice as far there and back.
+Even without reindeer, it would be quite a stretch to cover.

 However, Mathilde Le Moullec has a proposal which is both technical as ethical:

-- Buy local.
-I do that myself.
-Household or recycling.
-So we do not burden the dear reindeer or the climate unnecessarily.
+- Buy locally.
+I do it myself.
+Handicrafts or recycling.
+That way we don't put unnecessary strain on the dear reindeer or the climate.

-Her point is both practical and poetic: Christmas joy will come not from the weight of gifts, but from the thought behind them.
-And the climate – as well as the reindeer – is allowed to survive another winter without being forcibly dismissed as modern package taxis.
+Her point is both practical and poetic: Christmas joy comes not from the weight of gifts, but from the thought behind them.
+And the climate – and the reindeer – are allowed to survive another winter without being forcibly discharged like modern package taxis.

-Because even if the children believe that the gifts arrive with reindeer at full gallop through the polar night, the adults know something that is almost as much magical:
+Because even though children believe that gifts arrive on reindeer at full gallop through the polar night, adults know something that is almost as magical:

-That Christmas joy is not about how the presents arrive - but that they do.
+That Christmas joy is not about how the gifts arrive – but that they do.

 The rest?
-Santa Claus and the logistics gods in China have to figure that out of.
+That's for Santa Claus and the logistics gods in China to figure out.

 Abonnementer